Problems in the family

 - contact with family and friends

-- Control or prohibit
+- control or prohibit

-- take away wages
+- to take away the wages

 Help:

-Victim Support |071 227 11 00 | info@ohsg.ch | www.ohsg.ch
+Victim support |071 227 11 00 | info@ohsg.ch | www.ohsg.ch

 Child Protection Centre, Counselling | 071 243 78 02 | info.ksz@kispisg.ch | www.kszsg.ch